roger10cassares/rn_example_app/README.md

 2. Make sure Android adb is correctly installed for connect the nodejs to the device (phisically or emulated).
-If the device is emulated, be sure you have started the emulator device.
+If the device is emulated, be sure you have started the emulator device:

 ```bash
 adb devices